Ousmanerabi/Template_code_library/README.md

 `janitor`: has simple functions for examining and cleaning dirty data.
 The main janitor functions:

-perfectly format data.frame column names;
+- format data.frame column names;
-create and format frequency tables of one, two, or three variables - think an improved table(); and provide other tools for cleaning and examining data.frames.
+- create and format frequency tables of one, two, or three variables
+- provide other tools for cleaning and examining data.frames (ref:xxx)

-`tidyverse`:  is designed to make it easy to install and load core packages from the tidyverse in a single command
+`tidyverse`:  is designed to make it easy to install and load core packages from the tidyverse in a single command (ref:xxx)

 `writexl`: package in R is used to write data frames to Excel .xlsx files.
-It provides a simple and efficient way to save your R data in Excel format without needing Excel to be installed
+It provides a simple and efficient way to save your R data in Excel format without needing Excel to be installed (ref:xxx)

 ### Step 2: Load the packages already installed